 More recently, we saw his courtroom “shell game”, canceling hearings with zero notice, leaving defendants, attorneys, and supporters out in the cold.

-It’s also a blatant waste of taxpayer dollars to even bother with a Pre-Sentencing Investigation Report when Judge Schipper is just going to ignore the law anyway.
+That’s not due process; that’s blatant obstruction and doubling down on his terrible decisions.
+It’s also a tremendous waste of taxpayer dollars to even bother with a Pre-Sentencing Investigation Report when Judge Schipper is just going to ignore the law anyway.

 Denying Alcoholism as a Disease